newwebash/100-days-of-code/log.md

 learned a ton about Vue and feel that the existing app is in dire need of refactoring.
 In fact, I might just nuke it and rebuild.
 But that will have to wait for another day.

+### Day 76: May 9, 2021

+**Today's Progress**: Learned about HTTP requests and set up a Google App Enginge project.

+**Thoughts**: This is fun but it's frustrating to work on something when you have so little time to devote to it.

 ### Day X:

 **Today's Progress**: